louisaslett/APTS-StatML/README.md

   - Please study this material prior to the start of the course.
     It will help with getting a sense of the setting of the course.
 - [Course Notes](https://www.louisaslett.com/StatML/notes/)
-  - These are the main notes for the course which we will work through in the lectures during the week, scheduled to run from 9th-13th September 2024 at the University of Oxford.
+  - These are the main notes for the course which we will work through in the lectures during the week, scheduled to run from 1st--5th September 2025 at the University of Southampton.
 - [Labs](https://www.louisaslett.com/StatML/notes/ml-pipelines.html)
   - Each lab is about 1.5 hours and there will be help on hand if you get stuck.
     At the link above you will find the question sheet, and a full solution web page.